gauge-sh/tach/docs/why-modguard.md

 ## The Solution
 The solution was to explicitly define a package's **boundary** and **public interface** in code, and enforce those domain boundaries through CI.
 This meant that no developer could introduce a new cross-package dependency without explicitly changing the public interface or the boundary itself.
 This was a significantly smaller and well-scoped set of changes that could be maintained and managed by those who understood the intended design of the system.

-With `modguard` set up, you can collaborate on your codebase with confidence that the intentional design of your packages will always be preserved.
+With `tach` set up, you can collaborate on your codebase with confidence that the intentional design of your packages will always be preserved.

-`modguard` is:
+`tach` is:

 - fully open source
 - able to be adopted incrementally